Article by Dr Raghuram Y.S. MD (Ay) & Dr Manasa, B.A.M.S

 Prodromal symptoms occur at both mental and physical planes – Purvarupas may be limited to the body (shareera purvarupas), mind (manasa purvarupas) or both (shareera maanasa purvarupas).

-Purvarupas may be generalized or dosha specific – Purvarupas are also Samanya Purvarupas (generalized purvarupas, do not specify the dosha involved in the pathogenesis of the disease) and Vishesha or Vishishta Purvarupas (premonitory symptoms indicating the dosha involved in the pathogenesis of the disease).
+Purvarupas may be generalized or dosha specific – Purvarupas are also Samanya Purvarupas (generalized purvarupas, do not specify the dosha involved in the pathogenesis of the disease) and Vishesha Purvarupas (premonitory symptoms indicating the dosha involved in the pathogenesis of the disease).

 Premonitory symptoms form the keys for early diagnosis and treatment of a disease – Knowledge of Purvarupas helps in early diagnosis and early treatment of a disease.
 Knowledge of Purvarupas also may help in preventing the diseases and its complications.